theo43/Irradiation_to_decay/doc/source/Presentation.rst

 Sphinx documentation
 ********************

-## Sphinx documentation
 The documentation can be generated with Sphinx.
 To automatically generate it, go to the `doc` folder, and run:

 ``make html``

-This created the `build/html/index.html` file which can be displayed with the following command:
+This creates the `build/html/index.html` file which can be displayed with the following command:

 ``firefox index.html``